sebivenlo/MongoDB/README.md

 }
 ```

 The following example uses two collections a publisher and a book.
-A publisher has many books, the way it utilized here is by aggregating ObjectId's into an array.
-The downside to this is that there is no reference to the publisher anymore (this would be okay if it was many to many).
-A better way of solving this is by two way referencing.
+A publisher has many books, the way it is utilized here is by aggregating ObjectId's into an array.
+The downside to this is that it is an array without any bounds.

 ```
 {